Messiah Name Meaning: Origin and Significance

 In the New Testament, the term “Messiah” is used to refer to Jesus Christ.
 The Gospel of Matthew, for example, begins with a genealogy that traces Jesus’ lineage back to King David, emphasizing his status as a descendant of the royal line.

 The Gospel of John also refers to Jesus as the Messiah, with John the Baptist proclaiming Jesus as the “Lamb of God” who would take away the sins of the world.
-In the book of Acts, the apostles continue to preach that Jesus is the Messiah, and in the book of Romans, the apostle Paul writes that Jesus is the “son of David” who was “declared with power to be the Son of God by his resurrection from the dead.”
+In the book of Acts, the apostles continue to preach that Jesus is the Messiah, & in the book of Romans, the apostle Paul writes that Jesus is the “son of David” who was “declared with power to be the Son of God by his resurrection from the dead.”

-Meaning and Symbolism of Messiah
+Meaning & Symbolism of Messiah

 Anointed One